Kerry Carpenter Player Props: Tigers vs. Marlins

 Kerry Carpenter At The Plate

-- Carpenter is hitting .266 with eight doubles, a triple, 11 home runs and 16 walks.
+- Carpenter has eight doubles, a triple, 11 home runs and 16 walks while hitting .262.

+- Carpenter has reached base via a hit in 34 games this season (of 61 played), and had multiple hits in 15 of those games.

-- In 16.7% of his games this season, he has hit a home run, and 5% of his trips to the dish.
+- In 16.4% of his games this season, he has homered, and 5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.